gottacatchenall/ms_data_schema_macroecology/manuscript.md

 `EcoJulia` is a set of analysis packages and database interfaces for ecological data written in the `Julia` programming language [@Bezanson2015JulFre].
-EcoJulia embodies an open standard for how ecological data is represented by using `Julia`'s abstract type system to create a set interoperable data structures.
+EcoJulia embodies an open standard for how ecological data is represented by using `Julia`'s type system to create a set interoperable data structures.

 The key is `EcoBase`, a package in EcoJulia which enables common representation of data from different sources that represent that same type of information.

+Type hierarchies and multiple dispatch

-Each data point is represented as a subtype of the abstract type `AbstractThing`, and the subtype defines the fields for a given data type (i.e.
+Each data point is  as a subtype of the abstract type `AbstractThing`, which defines the fields for a given data type.

+ (e.g. objects of type `AbstractLocationData` can be either `AbstractPointData` or `AbstractLatticeData`).

-`LocationData`).
-This creates living standard for ecological data embodied in the code defining data types.
+This creates a living standard for ecological data embodied in the code defining data types.